-Join us on 17 March at Autonomy Paris, the world’s largest mobility event, for our Roundtable exploring How we can ensure cycling and micromobility are embedded as preferred safe modes of urban transport.
+If you missed joining us on 17 March at Autonomy Paris – the world’s largest mobility event – you can now catch the recording of our Roundtable on How we can ensure cycling and micromobility are embedded as preferred safe modes of urban transport.

-Over 8,000 participants and 200 exhibitors are expected at Autonomy Paris, the meeting place for leading players, policy makers, governments, corporates, NGOs and startups to exchange and develop innovations driving the future of sustainable urban mobility.
+Over 8,000 participants and 200 exhibitors attended Autonomy Paris, the meeting place for leading players, policy makers, governments, corporates, NGOs and startups to exchange and develop innovations driving the future of sustainable urban mobility.

 Several cities across Europe and worldwide are grappling with a revolution in cycling and light mobility vehicle usage, spurred on by the sustainable mobility agenda, COVID-19 response and growing delivery economies.
 Cities are under pressure to respond with safe infrastructure and new micro-mobility solutions have pushed for an innovative, creative, and fast response to new travel demands, leading to an explosion of pop-up initiatives with a genuine potential to transform mobility and the urban environment.